Offshore refugee (Subclass 200) visa program: How does it work?

 How to apply?

-To apply for offshore refugee (Subclass 200) visa, you will need to complete form 482 and provide your address.
-If you have contact in Australia, they may assist you to apply under the Community Proposal Pilot or Community Support Program using form 1417, which is completed by the approved organisation.
+To apply for offshore refugee (Subclass 200) visa, you will need to complete an application form and provide your address.
+If you have contact in Australia, they may assist you to apply under the Community Proposal Pilot or Community Support Program (CSP form), which is completed by the approved organisation.

 Your family member in Australia, who holds or held an offshore refugee (Subclass 200) visa for at least 5 years and are not prevented, can also proposed you for the offshore refugee (Subclass 200) visa.

 There is no visa application charge or fee for offshore refugee (Subclass 200) visa but there is a second stage visa application charge or fee which is payable before the visa is granted.

 You may not be able to apply for offshore refugee (subclass 200) visa if any of the below apply to you:

 - between 13 August 2012 and 31 May 2013, you entered Australia at an excised offshore place and became an unlawful non-citizen; or

 - on or after 13 August 2012, you were taken to a place outside Australia (under section 245F(9) of the Migration Act 1958); or